frenselw/spin-selector/readme.md

 3. Click the wheel to spin!

 ## Changelog
+### 1.1.1 (December 31, 2025)
+- **Canvas Disappearance Bug:** Fixed a critical issue where the wheel content would vanish when zooming in/out or resizing the browser window.
+Added logic to re-render the offscreen canvas during resize events.

 ### 1.1.0 (September 25, 2025)
 - **Performance Improvements:** Enhanced spinning animation for large lists (30+ entries) by pre-rendering the wheel segments on an offscreen canvas, significantly reducing frame drops.